- 1. Degree and Certificates

 8.6 Exemption: An exemption does not earn academic credit, but will enable the student to replace the exempted course with another elective course in order to earn sufficient credits to satisfy degree requirements.
 The transcript is marked with the code "EXE".

 8.7 Transfer Credit: Transfer credits may be granted for university courses that are assessed through the PLAR process as satisfying RMC's academic requirements, or as fulfilling the requirements for unallocated credits, provided that marks of C- or higher have been earned and an overall satisfactory academic record has been maintained.
 The minimum mark of C- is to be waived in cases where RMC has entered into a Memorandum of Understanding with another university or a consortium of universities requiring the parties to reciprocally recognize the passing grade in each other's courses, under conditions stipulated in the Memorandum.
 A transfer credit for a university-level course taken at a Community College or CEGEP may also be granted provided the mark is satisfactory; normally a maximum of ten such credits may be granted at an appropriate level, depending on the program of study.
 Course requirements that have been satisfied through Transfer Credit are annotated on the transcript with the code TC.
+See academic regulation 8.9.

-8.9 Letter of Permission: RMC students who wish to take courses at other institutions for credits towards their degree programme must obtain prior written permission in the form of a letter of permission.
+8.9 Letter of Permission: RMC students who wish to take courses at other institutions for credits towards their programme of study must obtain prior written permission in the form of a letter of permission.
 The course(s) so taken must satisfy a requirement identified in the student's programme plan.
 Failure to obtain permission prior to the course start date will result in the credits not being accepted.
 A course calendar description must be submitted with the written request, as well as a Request for a Letter of Permission.
 The amount of instructional hours should be clearly indicated.

 8.10 Credits: Each course has been assigned a credit value, which is included in the Calendar description.
 Credits are used in determining the average and academic standing of a student.
 The actual credits assigned to a course are a function of the contact time.

-9.1 When a Mandatory Course or its equivalency, delivered by RMC is failed for a second time, the student will be required to withdraw from his or her Programme of Study.
+9.1 When a Mandatory Course or its equivalency, delivered by RMC or RMC Saint-Jean, is failed for a second time, the student will be required to withdraw from his or her Programme of Study.
 Courses failed at another institution will not be counted as a first or second failure.
 See Academic Regulations 8.9, 18.1 and 18.2.

 10. Final Examination